 Professor Johnstone reviews research applications for state and national funding bodies.

-Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in healthcare contexts.
+Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in nursing and healthcare contexts.
 This research can be broken down into five key interrelated areas: